A step-by-step guide to accessing hearing benefits through the VA.

 Veterans with hearing loss may be eligible for either hearing aids, disability compensation, or both.
 If you are a Veteran with hearing loss, there are several important things to know.

 In this article, we’ll go over hearing and compensation benefits, as well as what you need to know to start the process!
+Stick around until the end of the article for a few commonly asked questions about VA hearing benefits.

 An important distinction: VA Hearing Treatment Benefits Vs. Compensation Benefits